-I have been craving a good carrot cake for so long.
+Lately, I have been craving a good carrot cake for so long, rather than just simple vanilla cupcakes or chocolate cupcakes.
 I came up with this recipe using apple sauce and increased the amount over the oil to lessen the fat but still give you an incredibly moist cake.
-I added coconut and pineapple flavour to the cupcake and paired it with a traditional cream cheese frosting that also had the addition of pineapple and coconut.
-With this icing you don’t pipe it but just spread it on.
-Delicious dessert for the summer months!!
+I added coconut and pineapple flavor to the cupcake and paired it with a traditional cream cheese frosting that also had the addition of pineapple and coconut.
+With this icing, you don’t pipe it but just spread it on.
+A delicious dessert for the summer months!!

 4 eggs